keu/docs/learn/airflow-sagemaker.md

 ![SageMaker DAG graph](/img/guides/sagemaker_pipeline.png)

-This DAG uses a decorated PythonOperator and several SageMaker operators to get data from an API endpoint, train a model, create a model in SageMaker, and test the model.
+This DAG uses the [@task decorator](airflow-decorators.md) and several SageMaker operators to get data from an API endpoint, train a model, create a model in SageMaker, and test the model.
 See [How it works](#how-it-works) for more information about each task in the DAG and how the different SageMaker operators work.

 ## Step 7: Run your DAG to train the model